 Let’s calculate a conditional distribution from the joint distribution.

 Example 13.4 (Conditional Distribution of Xavier’s Wins) The next day, Xavier has forgotten how many times he won.
-If Yvette remembers that she won \(3\) times, what information does Xavier have now?
+If Yvette remembers that she won \(3\) times, what can Xavier conclude about how many times he won?
 In other words, what is \(f_{X \mid Y}(x \mid 3)\)?

 First, we will calculate this using the joint PMF table.